How to Boost Your Cell Phone Signal: The 13 Most Effective Ways

 - Reduce interior clutter, especially metal & solid objects.

 - Do some yard work, trim any tall trees & bushes.
+These can really affect signal strength.

 All these tips should help get you better reception.